 Please refer to our pet loss and grief brochure for additional information and support.

 Preparing for your pet’s euthanasia will help to alleviate some of your stress and help to ensure your final moments together are loving and peaceful.
 Try to schedule the euthanasia for a day when you will have time to spend with your pet afterwards and won’t feel rushed.
 If you would prefer to say goodbye at home, there are mobile vet services available.
+Please reach out to us for the contact details of local and trusted mobile vets.

 This is a good time to also consider your next steps, such as choosing to bury your pet or opt for a private cremation.
 Our team is here to talk you through the options available to you – feel free to contact us today.